pedrokehl/caminho/README.md

 *After the steps definition, execute your Caminho flow by calling `.run()`.*

 `run`: Returns a Promise which is fulfilled when the Generator has finished providing values and all the items have been processed by all the defined steps in the Caminho flow.
-The function takes two parameters:
-- `initialValueBag: ValueBag`: An initial valueBag, which is passed through all steps.
-- `pickLastValues: string[]`: List of properties you want to be returned by run execution, only last values are executed, useful mainly for data that got aggregated with reduce.
+The function takes an initial valueBag as parameter, which is passed to the child steps, and the returned value from the promise is an object that contains the context of the last execution of the flow.

 Simple flow: